sjackman/uniqtag-data/README.md

 ```

 # Figure 1.
 Plot the number of common identifiers vs. older build
-The number of common identifiers between older builds of the Ensembl human genome and the current build 75 for gene name, Protein ID (ENSP), exact peptide sequence and UniqTag.
+The number of common identifiers between older builds of the Ensembl human genome and the current build 75 for gene ID (ENSG), protein ID (ENSP), exact peptide sequence and UniqTag.

 ```r
 data.subset <- subset(data, data$k == 9 | is.na(data$k))